 Recurring players: Jimmy Stewart had earlier appeared in Rope, Rear Window, and The Man Who Knew Too Much (1956).
 Tom Helmore had appeared in a couple of very early Hitchcock films, The Ring and Secret Agent.
 Paul Bryar (Captain Hansen) had uncredited roles in Notorious and The Wrong Man.
 Bess Flowers (the Queen of the Hollywood extras) appeared as an extra in seven other Hitchcock films.
 Fred Graham (the policeman who falls at the beginning) earlier played a policeman in Rear Window.
 Forbes Murray (one of the diners at Ernies) had earlier played the judge in Dial M For Murder.
 Jeffrey Sayre (another diner at Ernie’s) also had small uncredited appearences in Saboteur, Notorious, and North by Northwest.

 Academy Awards: It seems shocking today to learn that Vertigo was only nominated for two Oscars (Best Art Direction – Set Decoration, Best Sound) winning neither.

 Where’s Hitch?
 Hitchcock’s cameo comes at about the 11:40 mark.
 He crosses left to right in front of Gavin Elster’s shipyard.
 He carries a strange-shaped case in his hands.
-People speculated for years that it must be a musical instrument; a trumpet, perhaps?
-That is actually a case for a manual foghorn!
+People have speculated for years that it must be a musical instrument; a trumpet, perhaps?
+Others posit that it is a case for a manual foghorn.
 Very appropriate, considering the movie’s locale.